Force over Distance: Chapter 42

 It shivered against him.

-Young wrapped both arms around it, shielding it from the worst of the wind.
+Young wrapped his arms around it, shielding it from the worst of the wind.
 “We’re gonna work this out.”

 “Don’t give me that,” Young said gruffly.

-“You consistently ask the wrong questions,” it murmured, leaning into him.
+“You consistently ask the wrong questions.”
+It leaned into him.

 “Take me apart, you mean?”
-Rush said, wistfully.
-“All you have to do is put him in the chair.
+Rush said wistfully.
+“All y’have to do is put him in the chair.
 Make sure you’ve purged the virus from the CPU before you do it.
-We’ll fully reintegrate.
+We’ll reintegrate.
 Once that’s done, y’can tear us apart.
 At your leisure.”

 Young nodded.
 “Sorry kiddo, but you’re not supposed to exist.”